MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication-sso.md

 - `RootBot` commands

-    - `login` allows the user to sign into the root bot.
+    - `login` allows the user to sign into the Azure AD registration using the `RootBot`.
 Once signed in, SSO takes care of the sign in into the the `SkillBot` also.
 The user does not have to sign in again.
     - `token` displays the user's token.
     - `logout` logs the user out of the `RootBot`.